hatakkey/MAG-cups/docs/5G_session_verification.md

 ## 5. **General show commands**
-Some general show commands to check the  CP communciation with other elements i.e. UDM,AMF and NRF via the below predefined script
+Some general show commands to check the CP communication with other elements i.e. UDM,AMF and NRF via the below predefined script

 ```bash
 *A:CP1# exec sba-stats